daryllxd/daryllxd.github.io/content/posts/weekly-recap-1538.md

 ---
-title: "Weekly Recap 1539"
+title: "Weekly Recap 1538"
 date: 2018-05-11T09:50:10+08:00
-draft: true
+tags: ["weekly-recap"]
 ---

 On the 1538th week of my life, I: